 About the Farm

-Farmers come from a variety of countries including Burundi, Bhutan, Burma, Ethiopia, Morocco, Nepal, Democratic Republic of Congo, Tanzania, Kenya, and Somalia.
-These new Americans will be guided through an intensive season of growing and marketing produce which will contribute to their individual careers as farmers.
-After completing the program at Global Farms, the refugees who wish to make farming their career will be eligible to apply for a loan from the International Institute Community Development Corporation to lease or buy their own land for farming.
-Each year, the program accepts new farmers into our intensive job training program, many of which will graduate into apprenticeships on production farms or acquire their own land for farming.
+Farmers come from a variety of countries including Burundi, Bhutan, Burma, Liberia, Morocco, Nepal, Democratic Republic of Congo, Tanzania, Rwanda, Sudan, Honduras, Mexico, and Somalia.
+These New Americans participate in an intensive season of growing and marketing to help launch their individual careers as farmers.
+After completing the Global Farms Program, refugees who wish to make farming their career are eligible to apply for a loan from the International Institute Community Development Corporation to lease or buy their own land for farming.

 You can get involved in our exciting initiative: